Open Cluster NGC 6520 & Ink Spot Nebula Barnard 86

 Finder Chart

-The open cluster NGC 6520 with the Ink Spot Nebula plus planetary nebula IC 4673 and globular cluster Djorgovski 2 are located in the constellation Sagittarius in a star rich region near the center of the Milky Way.
-They are on 21 June in opposition to the Sun.
-From Switzerland they can best be seen in the months May to September.
+The open cluster NGC 6520 with the Ink Spot Nebula plus planetary nebula IC 4673 and globular cluster Djorgovski 2 are located in the constellation Sagittarius in a star rich region near the centre of the Milky Way.
+They are on 23 June in opposition to the Sun.
+From Switzerland they can best be seen in the months April to November.

 Finder Chart Open Cluster NGC 6520 & Ink Spot Nebula Barnard 86